-- 1. Unplug the antenna from the Power Pack. - 2.
-Loosen the Mast Locking Collar and Wall Bracket and lift off whilst feeding out the cable. - 3.
+- 2. Loosen the Mast Locking Collar and Wall Bracket and lift off whilst feeding out the cable. - 3.
 Push the Blanking Cap supplied into place.

 WARNING: The Blanking Cap is a temporary seal and is not for long term use.